GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

     </figcaption>
 </figure>

-Or you can do it later by choosing "Defer publish" in the three-dot menu on the top right.
+Or you can do it later by choosing **Defer publish** in the three-dot menu on the top right.

 <figure>
     {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/yoMNFt1ht6qSLXzFyrWj.png", alt="Screenshot showing the 'more' menu's defer publish option", width="286", height="184", class='screenshot' %}